Associate Director, Events and Community Programs

 Upper Canada College’s mission to deliver transformational learning experiences is supported by expert faculty, cutting-edge facilities, and wide-ranging co-curricular offerings.
 UCC is an IB Continuum World School with 1,200 students in Senior Kindergarten through Year 12, including 88 boarders from around the world.

-Located in central Toronto on 35 acres of green space in central Toronto, Upper Canada College was founded in 1829.
+Located in central Toronto on 35 acres of green space, Upper Canada College was founded in 1829.
 Our alumni community of more than 12,500 in 80+ countries include leaders and innovators in politics, finance, arts, athletics, media and beyond.
 We are proud that approximately 20 per cent of UCC students receive financial assistance from the school’s sector-leading program, with $5 million available annually to Canadian students.

 Our Vision: UCC values each boy and inspires him to be his best self.
 A UCC experience reflects the pluralism and promise of Canada and identifies the College as a global leader in the education of boys.